chaitanya-basava/system_design/lld/src/main/java/com/basava/structural/composite_pattern/README.md

 # Composite pattern

 This is a structural design pattern—as it creates a tree like structure of a group of objects.
+It lets you treat individual objects and composition of objects uniformly.

 Object inside object—It happens in a tree like structure, each object would hold its 2 (or more) child node’s objects (except the leaf nodes).